 honk & whistle — what we do and don't collect.

 Audio never leaves your device.
-We don't run a server.
-We don't have analytics, cookies, tracking pixels, or third-party scripts.
+We have no cookies, no tracking pixels, no third-party scripts, no advertising, and no behavioural tracking.
 We don't ask for your name or email and we don't have any way to know who you are.

-The page loads JavaScript and a pretrained audio model (YAMNet, about 16 MB) from the same server that hosts the page.
-This is a one-way file download — same as loading any image on a website.
+The page loads JavaScript, a pretrained audio model (YAMNet, about 16 MB), and a small set of CC0 / public-domain reference sound clips from the same server that hosts the page.
+These are one-way file downloads — same as loading any image on a website.
 After that, everything happens on your device.

 When you tap Record, your browser asks for microphone permission.
 The microphone is open for the 3-second recording window only and is closed immediately after.
 The recording itself is processed locally to compute your score; it is never uploaded.